 Taking the First Step Toward Your IT Career

-As you can see from the list above, earning your BS in Information Technology (or a related degree) will prepare you for many positions within the IT field.
+As you can see from the list above, earning your BS in Information Technology (or a related degree) provides several career opportunities and will prepare you for many positions within the IT field.
 By completing your bachelor’s degree, you can demonstrate proficiency in the required tools, techniques, and frameworks to future employers.

 Earning your degree will also establish a solid base upon which you can build the rest of your career.
 For example, to pursue more advanced roles, you may need to earn an advanced degree, such as a Master of Science in Informatics or a Master of Science in Cybersecurity.
 Additionally, prospective employers might require a certification that aligns with a specific job title.
 In both of these cases, a relevant undergraduate degree is a prerequisite.